EllaSvete/reading-notes/06-Notes-js.md

 - Using double parentheses to invoke the returned function as well.
 - confirm inctructs the browser to display a dialog with an optional message
 - prompt method is used to display an optional message prompting the use to input text
+- If you declare

+#### Data types

+- number!
+  - let myValue = 6
+- strings - sequence of characters
+  - myName = "banana" <-- quotes make it known to be a string
+- boolean - true / false
+  - let myBoolean = false

+#### Conditionals

+- Conditional logic is
+if else

 ## Variable Examples